joaduo/smoothtest/README.md

 ## Windows and Mac OSX

-Smoothtest was designed to be multiplatform, although I still haven't fully tested it, more to come soon.
+I tested Smoothtest under Linux, although it was designed to be multiplatform, although I still haven't fully tested outside Linux.